Responsibilities

 Executive Residence Detail:

 The Executive Residence Detail (ERD) is a specialized team of sworn WI State Capitol police officers, known as Dignitary Specialists.
-This detail is responsible for the security at the WI Executive Residence, including the Governer and thier family, staff, visitors to the residence, and the property itself.
+This detail is responsible for the security at the WI Executive Residence, including the Governor and their family, staff, visitors to the residence, and the property itself.
 Specialists on this team are trained and equipped to deter and detect a variety of criminal activities, including intrusion onto the property, while ensuring the day-to-day business of the residence can be conducted.
-For more information on public events please visit the WI Executive Residence Visiting and Tours page.
+For more information on public events, please visit the WI Executive Residence Visiting and Tours page.

-Unmanned Aircraft Unit: The Wisconsin State Capitol Police operates an unmanned aircraft "drone" system as a tool for a variety of applications.
-These applications include assisting the Department of Administration and other state, local, and tribal agencies with aerial photography of post-disaster damage assessments (e.g. flooding and tornadoes), searches for missing persons, documentation of crime scenes, traffic incident management, and other events which may benefit from an aerial overview.
+The Wisconsin State Capitol Police operates an unmanned aircraft "drone" system as a tool for a variety of applications.
+These applications include assisting the Department of Administration and other state, local, and tribal agencies with aerial photography of post-disaster damage assessments (e.g., flooding and tornadoes), searches for missing persons, documentation of crime scenes, traffic incident management, and other events that may benefit from an aerial overview.

 raft pilots.
-Our program coordinator and pilots are the subject matter experts for other public safety agencies throughout the State of Wisconsin on this topic.
+Our team coordinator and pilots are the subject matter experts for other public safety agencies throughout the State of Wisconsin on this topic.

 Wisconsin Drone Network

-The Wisconsin State Capitol Police is a member of the Wisconsin Emergency Management Air Coordination Group.
-Our role is to coordinate information between any agency who request emergency air support from an unmanned aircraft (“drone”), and a network of public safety agencies who are willing to fulfill those requests with remote pilots, crew, and aircraft.
-Safety, and therefore training, is the first priority of the Wisconsin Drone Network.
-Wisconsin State Capitol Police personnel worked to develop the first State of Wisconsin recognized public safety drone pilot certification standard.
+The Wisconsin State Capitol Police is the co-chair of the Wisconsin Emergency Management Air Coordination Group.
+Our role is to coordinate information between any agency that requests emergency air support from an unmanned aircraft (“drone”), and a network of public safety agencies who are willing to fulfill those requests with remote pilots, crew, and aircraft.
+Safety, and therefore training, is the priority of the Wisconsin Drone Network.
+Wisconsin State Capitol Police personnel worked to develop the first State of Wisconsin-recognized public safety drone pilot certification standard.

 Click Here to download the Call-Out Procedures Poster for Communications Centers / EOC